ARX-0/RISC-V_single_cycle_processor/README.md

 2. For each component, go to File -> Create/Update -> Create Symbol Files (.bsf).

 ## Getting Started

-To use this MIPS32 processor implementation, follow these steps:

-1. Clone the repository.
-2. Compile and synthesize the project using Quartus Prime.
-3. Program the FPGA with the generated bitstream.

 ### Creating Symbol Files

 For better usability, it's recommended to generate Symbol files (.bsf) for each component in your Verilog source.
 Symbol files provide a graphical representation of the module, making it easier to understand the design hierarchy.